MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-public-api.md

 ## Notebook REST API usage examples

-Here are the usage example for specific notebook public APIs, you can follow the instruction to test them and verify the result.
+Here are the usage examples for specific notebook public APIs, you can follow the instruction to test them and verify the result.

 > [!NOTE]
 > Only notebook unique usage examples are illstrated in the artical, the Fabric item common API examples are not covered here.